Taravatsh/PyBer_Analysis/README.md

 ### Summary DataFrame

- Figure below depicts the summary dataframe of ride-sharing data which includes the total rides, total drivers, total fares, average fare per ride and driver, as well as the total fare by city type has been created with the use of **groupby()**, **count()**, and **sum()** functions.
+ Figure below depicts the summary DataFrame of ride-sharing data which includes the total rides, total drivers, average fare per ride and driver, as well as the total fare by city type that has been created with the use of **groupby()**, **count()**, and **sum()** functions.

 ![PyBer Summary Dataframe](Resources/PyBer_Summary_DataFrame.png)

-As it can be seen in the PyBer summary dataframe, the total number of drivers and rides is higher in urban cities.
+As it can be seen in the PyBer summary DataFrame, the total number of drivers and rides is higher in urban cities.
 Whereas, rural cities have the least number of drivers and riders among suburban and urban city types.
 Thus, looking at the number of rides and drivers in each of the city types, urban cities generate highest amount of revenue while rural cities make the least amount of profit as shown in the total fares column.
 However, if we further analyze the data it is shown that the average fare per ride and driver is the least in the urban cities although they have higher total fares, while rural cities have higher average fare per ride and driver, where drivers make about 3 times and 1.4 times more than drivers in urban and suburban cities.
 The following result could be due to longer distance covered between destinations per ride in rural cities which is the reason why fares per ride and driver are much higher in this city type, while in urban and suburban cities distances between destinations might usually be shorter.

 ### Total Weekly Fares